binance-exchange/binance-official-api-docs/web-socket-streams.md

 ```

 ## All Market Tickers Stream
-24hr rolling window ticker statistics for all symbols that changed in an array pushed every second.
+24hr rolling window ticker statistics for all symbols that changed in an array.
 These are NOT the statistics of the UTC day, but a 24hr rolling window from requestTime to 24hrs before.

 **Stream Name:** !ticker@arr

+**Update Speed:** 1000ms

 **Payload:**
 ```javascript